The Best Foods To Cleanse Your Gut

 Okra is a vegetable that you may never have heard of.
 It is commonly found in Indian and Greek cuisine.
 Okra needs to be cooked before consumption and if you’ve ever eaten it, you would have noticed how slippery and slimy it is.
 The texture turns a lot of people off but that’s precisely where its benefits lay.
 Okra is excellent for pain and inflammation in the digestive tract, as well as diarrhea.

 Bone broth is also known as homemade stock.
 If you slowly simmer bones, joints, marrow and cartilage in water for approximately 8 to 12 hours, the jelly-like substance that dissolves into the water has enormous healing powers for the digestive tract.
 The mucilaginous liquid in the broth also nourishes the immune cells that live within the intestines.
 Bone broth is an excellent remedy for healing leaky gut.
 It is extremely inexpensive and delicious.
 There are many recipes and instructions for making it on the internet.
 If you lead a busy life, you won’t always get the time to make bone broth.
-Glutamine powder has very similar benefits to the gut lining and helps to heal a leaky gut.
+My Ultimate Gut Health has very similar benefits to the gut lining and helps to heal a leaky gut.

 Fermented foods and drinks